KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [mm-music-player by masters1222](https://github.com/masters1222/mm-music-player)

+0. This module is outdated: Abandoned.
+No reactions to issues since years.
+No installation instructions.
+It no longer seems to work.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.